mvaled/emelle/docs/pattern-match-compilation.md

 - If there are no rows, then produce a fail node.
 - If the top row is all wildcards, then produce a leaf node.
 - Otherwise, there should exist at least one column with a constructor pattern.
-  Choose a such a column.
-In my implementation, I simply iterate over the first row, returning the index of the constructor if one exists.
+  Choose such a column.
+In my implementation, I simply traverse the first row row, returning the index of the constructor if one exists.
-- If the index isn't the first one, move the column to the front of the matrix.
+- If the index isn't the first one, move the column of that index to the front of the matrix.
-- For each constructor of the algebraic data type, do the matrix specialization operation, then find the decision tree of the specialized matrix.
+- For each constructor of the algebraic data type, do the matrix specialization operation, then compute the decision tree of the specialized matrix.
 - Find the default matrix.
-- Produce a swap instruction for the index (unless it is the first one) and then a switch instruction mapping constructors to specialized matrices or the default matrix.

-The swap is entirely a compile-time construct.
-One keeps compile-time "occurrences" representing the path to a scrutinee, which get translated into addresses.
+- The `Ref` pattern is like a one-argument constructor pattern that cannot fail.

 ## Matrix specialization:

+Given a matrix and a constructor:

 Remove the rows that begin with a constructor that doesn't match.
-For the rows with a matching constructor, pop the pattern off the row and push its children on the row.
+For the rows with a matching constructor, pop the front pattern off the row and push its children on the row.
 For the rows that begin with a wildcard, pop off the wildcard and push wildcards for each type in the constructor's product type.

 This operation is akin to popping a successfully matched scrutinee off the pattern match stack and pushing its subterms on the stack.

 ## Default matrix

-Remove the rows that start with a constructor.
+Discard the rows that start with a constructor.
 For each row that starts with a wildcard, pop off the wildcard.

 This operation is akin to popping off a scrutinee that failed to match.

 ## Binding variables

-Associate each pattern with an optional name.
-Keep a map from names to occurrences in each row.
-Upon specialization, insert a mapping from the name for the popped pattern to its occurrence into the map.
-When producing a leaf node, traverse the wildcards and map all remaining names to the corresponding occurrences and store the resulting map in the leaf node.
+The patterm match compiler maintains a stack of operands.
+For the child decision tree from matrix specialization, pop the front of the stack and push operands that hold the children of the popped operand.
+For the child decision tree from the default matrix, pop the front of the stack and don't push anything.

+Each constructor case not only maps to a subtree, but also a list of registers, as these registers each hold a subterm of the matched operand.